 - Non-disposable and able to withstand repeated use;

 - Primarily used to serve a medical purpose for the treatment of an acute or chronic medically diagnosed health condition, illness, or injury; and

 - Not useful to an individual in the absence of an acute or chronic medically diagnosed health condition, illness, or injury.

 - Examples of covered DME include:

 - Wheelchairs

 - Crutches

 - Hospital beds

-- o Monitoring equipment
+- Monitoring equipment

-- o Special beds
+- Special beds

 - o Canes

 - Commodes

-- o Nebulizers
+- Nebulizers

 - Oxygen equipment

 - o IV infusion pumps

-- o Walkers
+- Walkers

 - Speech generating devices (augmentative alternative communication (AAC) devices

 - o Any other medically necessary DME

 - Replacement parts, necessary modifications, and training

-Prior authorization may be required for certain equipment..
+Prior authorization may be required for certain equipment.